Charlie's parents should be able to treat him until the end, Pope Francis says

 Charlie's parents, both in their 30s and from Bedfont, west London, had asked European court judges in Strasbourg, France, to consider their case after judges in the High Court, Court of Appeal and Supreme Court in London ruled in favour of GOSH doctors.

-But on Tuesday the European Court of Human Rights refused to intervene.
+But last week the European Court of Human Rights refused to intervene.

 On Sunday, campaigners carrying a banner that said "It's Murder" gathered outside Buckingham Palace to protest against the court's decision.